-Chief Engineer, Cybersecurity, Boeing Research and Technology
+Chief Engineer, Mission Defense, Missile & Weapon Systems, Boeing Research and Technology